 “I wasn’t even trying to lose weight and it was as if 20 lbs just slid off.”

 Phase 2: Total Revolution.
-My last semester at San Diego State.
+My last semester of college.

 At this point I had tried to get healthy and it didn’t work so I decided I wasn’t going to think about it anymore and would continue to do what I wanted.
 Also during this time there was a dude I had a huge thing for.
 I’m talking serious crush.
 The first time he referred to me as “babe” by text I fell out of my chair.
 We went on a road trip together and he said there was a book that was the best thing he’s ever come across in the genre of self-help and he put it on to listen to.
 Even though I think it’s stand alone content I think because I looked up him so much I really took that listen seriously, for example if a person I didn’t like told me to read some book it probably would have gone in one ear and out the other.
 To this day I still thank him for being a crucial part of my weight loss journey and exposing me to a new way of thinking.

-The book is called The Obstacle is the Way by Ryan Holiday.
+The book is called The Obstacle is the Way by Ryan Holiday and it basically teaches what someone should have taught us long ago like back in the first grade.
 I have it on kindle, audiobook and a hard cover.
-It was my first exposure to stoicism and freed up a lot of mental stressors for me.
+The book exposed me to stoicism and freed up a lot of mental stressors for me.
 It inspired me to make some serious subtle life adjustments and most importantly it started to tell me there could be more to life than what I was currently after.
 My mindset shifted from just needing to get by and having fun while I was at it, to maybe there was something more.
 I started to focus on asking myself who I really was and what I really wanted in life.
 I stopped eating out as much and barely made it to Krispy Kreme that semester.
 I lost interest in happy hour and started to dive into some of my other more productive interests instead.

 I never once dieted but it was as if 20 lbs just slid off.
 I started eating the healthy food at home and switched to 100% standing desks, which was not something I had the confidence to do up until that point even though I knew it was better for my back.
 I parked a mile away from school which was a great way to save hundreds of dollars on a parking pass and cut back on stress.
 Gone were the horrors of looking for parking at University and instead my commute to class became a sacred time of reflection.
 By the end of that semester all of my clothes were falling off and I donated that pair of pants I was so proud to button in phase 1.